ebarylko/my-haggadah/README.md

 For quicker completion times, commit changes and push to remote, which will run the github actions with the local cache.

+### google-chrome-stable version used in workflow
+-
+-The version used for google chrome is hardcoded.
+When there is an update to the latest version of chromedriver, you will need to change the version of google chrome so it matches the major version of chromedriver.

 ## Runnning firebase emulators

 Run `firebase emulators:start`